Why Are There so Many Truck Tire Explosion Accidents?

 - As a result of the breach, the plaintiff suffered damages

-If a court finds that a defendant was negligent, a plaintiff could recover for damages in the form of medical expenses, lost wages, pain and suffering and emotional distress.
+If a court finds that a defendant was negligent, a plaintiff could recover for damages in the form of medical expenses, lost wages, and emotional distress.

 Philadelphia Truck Accident Victims’ Attorney